Epoch Investment Partners Inc. Sells 2,437 Shares of Lowe’s Companies, Inc. (NYSE:LOW)

-Epoch Investment Partners Inc. decreased its position in shares of Lowe’s Companies, Inc. (NYSE:LOW – Get Rating) by 42.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 3,297 shares of the home improvement retailer’s stock after selling 2,437 shares during the quarter.
-Epoch Investment Partners Inc.’s holdings in Lowe’s Companies were worth $619,000 at the end of the most recent reporting period.
+Epoch Investment Partners Inc. cut its holdings in Lowe’s Companies, Inc. (NYSE:LOW – Get Rating) by 42.5% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 3,297 shares of the home improvement retailer’s stock after selling 2,437 shares during the period.
+Epoch Investment Partners Inc.’s holdings in Lowe’s Companies were worth $619,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors and hedge funds have also bought and sold shares of LOW.
-Renaissance Technologies LLC lifted its position in Lowe’s Companies by 7,952.8% during the first quarter.
-Renaissance Technologies LLC now owns 1,586,400 shares of the home improvement retailer’s stock worth $320,754,000 after purchasing an additional 1,566,700 shares during the period.
-Arrowstreet Capital Limited Partnership lifted its holdings in shares of Lowe’s Companies by 2,072.5% in the first quarter.
-Arrowstreet Capital Limited Partnership now owns 1,078,468 shares of the home improvement retailer’s stock worth $218,055,000 after acquiring an additional 1,028,827 shares during the last quarter.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
 Massachusetts Financial Services Co.
-MA lifted its holdings in shares of Lowe’s Companies by 13.0% in the third quarter.
+MA increased its holdings in Lowe’s Companies by 13.0% in the third quarter.
 Massachusetts Financial Services Co.
-MA now owns 7,916,354 shares of the home improvement retailer’s stock worth $1,486,770,000 after acquiring an additional 912,518 shares during the last quarter.
-First Trust Advisors LP lifted its holdings in shares of Lowe’s Companies by 209.0% in the first quarter.
-First Trust Advisors LP now owns 1,219,542 shares of the home improvement retailer’s stock worth $246,579,000 after acquiring an additional 824,915 shares during the last quarter.
-Finally, Deutsche Bank AG lifted its holdings in shares of Lowe’s Companies by 44.3% in the second quarter.
-Deutsche Bank AG now owns 2,324,728 shares of the home improvement retailer’s stock worth $406,063,000 after acquiring an additional 713,735 shares during the last quarter.
-Institutional investors own 72.62% of the company’s stock.
+MA now owns 7,916,354 shares of the home improvement retailer’s stock worth $1,486,770,000 after purchasing an additional 912,518 shares in the last quarter.
+Salem Investment Counselors Inc. increased its stake in shares of Lowe’s Companies by 4.9% in the 3rd quarter.
+Salem Investment Counselors Inc. now owns 3,463,854 shares of the home improvement retailer’s stock valued at $650,546,000 after acquiring an additional 160,651 shares in the last quarter.
+Magellan Asset Management Ltd lifted its position in shares of Lowe’s Companies by 5.9% during the 2nd quarter.
+Magellan Asset Management Ltd now owns 3,360,638 shares of the home improvement retailer’s stock valued at $587,003,000 after acquiring an additional 185,773 shares during the period.
+Deutsche Bank AG boosted its stake in Lowe’s Companies by 44.3% during the second quarter.
+Deutsche Bank AG now owns 2,324,728 shares of the home improvement retailer’s stock worth $406,063,000 after acquiring an additional 713,735 shares in the last quarter.
+Finally, Renaissance Technologies LLC grew its holdings in Lowe’s Companies by 7,952.8% in the first quarter.
+Renaissance Technologies LLC now owns 1,586,400 shares of the home improvement retailer’s stock worth $320,754,000 after purchasing an additional 1,566,700 shares during the period.
+72.62% of the stock is owned by institutional investors and hedge funds.

 Insider Activity at Lowe’s Companies

-Lowe’s Companies (NYSE:LOW – Get Rating) last posted its quarterly earnings results on Wednesday, March 1st.
-The home improvement retailer reported $2.28 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.21 by $0.07.
+Lowe’s Companies (NYSE:LOW – Get Rating) last announced its quarterly earnings data on Wednesday, March 1st.
+The home improvement retailer reported $2.28 EPS for the quarter, topping the consensus estimate of $2.21 by $0.07.
 Lowe’s Companies had a net margin of 6.63% and a negative return on equity of 82.30%.
-The business had revenue of $22.40 billion during the quarter, compared to the consensus estimate of $22.71 billion.
-During the same quarter last year, the firm posted $1.78 EPS.
-Lowe’s Companies’s revenue was up 5.0% compared to the same quarter last year.
-Analysts anticipate that Lowe’s Companies, Inc. will post 13.87 earnings per share for the current year.
+The business had revenue of $22.40 billion for the quarter, compared to analyst estimates of $22.71 billion.
+During the same quarter in the previous year, the firm posted $1.78 earnings per share.
+The company’s revenue for the quarter was up 5.0% on a year-over-year basis.
+As a group, research analysts predict that Lowe’s Companies, Inc. will post 13.87 earnings per share for the current year.

 Lowe’s Cos., Inc engages in the retail sale of home improvement products.
 The firm offers products for maintenance, repair, remodeling, home decorating and property maintenance.
 It also provides home improvement products in the following categories: appliances, bathroom, building supply, electrical, flooring, hardware, paint, kitchen, plumbing, lighting & fans, outdoor living, windows and doors.